slds-lmu/lecture_i2ml/in-person-class/01_ml-basics_supervised-regression.md

 # Welcome

+- We wait a little longer, please answer question in etherpad.
 - Honored to work with you!
 - **I would like to record this session.
 Is this ok for everyone?**
 - Teaching this course for the first time.
 Feedback very welcome.